Fortune Told in Blood: Author

 Davud Ghaffarzadegan, the Iranian teacher and writer, was born in 1959 in Ardebil.
 He wrote more than two decades and published over twenty-five short story collections and novels for adults and teenagers.
-His stories were translated into English, Chinese, Turkish, and Arabic.
-In the Fortune Told in Blood, he wrote the novel from the Iraqi's view and emphasized the human role in war.
-The novel and its suitable translation outspread the Iran-Iraq war to the west.
+His stories have been translated into English, Chinese, Turkish, and Arabic.
+He wrote Fortune Told in Blood from the Iraqi's point of view and emphasized the human role in war.

 Publisher

-The book was written in 1996 and published in Persian by Soreie Mehr Publication Company in 2011.
+The book was written in 1996 and published in Persian by Soore Mehr Publishing Company in 2011.
 Fortune Told in Blood has been nominated for and received numerous awards, and has been reprinted many times in Iran.
 According to critics, Fortune Told in Blood is one of the most prominent novels about the Iran-Iraq war in recent years.
-In 2008, the book was translated from Persian into English by Mohammad Reza Ghanounparvar and published by Center for Middle Eastern Studies at University of Texas at Austin.
-The Center for Middle Eastern Studies has experience more than 20 years and has published several translated literature book from the Middle East.
+In 2008, the book was translated from Persian into English by Mohammad Reza Ghanoonparvar and published by Center for Middle Eastern Studies at University of Texas at Austin.

 Translator

 Mohammad Reza Ghanoonparvar is UT Professor of Persian and Comparative Literature.
 Ghanoonparvar has written several books about Persian literature and culture as In a Persian Mirror (1993), Translating the Garden (2001), Reading Chubak (2005), and Persian Cuisine (2006).
-By the Pen, The Patient Stone, Savushun, and The Myth of Creation are the books that Ghanoonparvar has translated into English.
+By the Pen, The Patient Stone, Savushun, and The Myth of Creation are a few books that Ghanoonparvar has translated into English.

 Awards

 On 27 September 2009, Fortune Told in Blood won award of "A Quarter Century of Sacred Defense Books" festival in the novel category.
-The book was selected between 700 books in the festival.
+The book was selected from 700 books in the festival.